094459/q-developer-hands-on/workshop/sandbox.md

 ### Complete!

 Ok, you are now up to speed with the Amazon Q Developer plugin, and it is time to see what you can achieve with it.
-Head over to the next section [Getting started building our application](building-our-app-part-1.md).
+Head over to the next section [Breaking down problems](breaking-down-problems.md).